awsdocs/amazon-connect-admin-guide/doc_source/connect-slr.md

   +  `connect-campaigns:UpdateDialerConfig`
   +  `connect-campaigns:PauseCampaign`
   + `connect-campaigns:ResumeCampaign`
-  + `connect-campaigns:StopCampaign` for all operations related to high\-volume outbound campaigns\.
+  + `connect-campaigns:StopCampaign` for all operations related to outbound campaigns\.

 You must configure permissions to allow an IAM entity \(such as a user, group, or role\) to create, edit, or delete a service\-linked role\.
 For more information, see [Service\-linked role permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#service-linked-role-permissions) in the *IAM User Guide*\.